Sustainable Living Center Oregon

 On the Oregon Coast, water damage is a constant threat to wood, adobe, cob, straw bale, compressed earth, and even metal buildings.
 Air-Crete will float, you can build a boat with it.
 It will not rot, rust or decompose in water.

 Insects and rodents are another annoying threat.
 They find every nook, crack, and cranny.
 Conventional homes are riddled with seams, joints, and layers that invite pests.
 Regardless of the initial quality, as your home ages, it becomes more accommodating to pests.

 If you are concerned with our ecology like we are, then Air-Crete will have a special appeal to you.
 Air-Crete has gained international recognition as an ecological building material because of it’s resource efficiency.
 It’s reduced environmental impact is only getting better as greener alternatives to Portland cement continue to be developed.

 Most animals build their home in a day.
 Yet mankind spends the best years of our lives in debt to our homes.
 Building an Air-Crete dome home is easily achievable for most people.
 Especially if you do it with others.
 It’s easy to learn.
 And the tools we provide do most of the work for you.

-This depends of several factors.
-The density, the cost of cement, the additives etc. To calculate the approximate cost of Air-Crete for a dome structure, including sub floor slab – multiply the square feet X the inches of thickness.
+This depends on several factors.
+The density, the cost of cement, the additives etc. To calculate the approximate cost of Air-Crete for a dome structure, including subfloor slab – multiply the square feet X the inches of thickness.